adelasantosd/normtrace-disability-rights/references/frameworks/legal-argumentation.md

 - Structure: lived reality or concrete problem → systemic legal issue → possible solution → call to action.
 - Language: clear and direct, with minimal jargon.
 - Typical mechanisms: civil society reports, statements, campaigns, public briefs, and advocacy materials.

+### Relevance for NormTrace

+The same analytical finding may need to be reformulated differently depending on the forum.
+A legally robust argument is not only one that is doctrinally correct, but one that is appropriately structured for its intended audience.

 ---